JuliaCompilerPlugins/Mixtape.jl/README.md

-_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. [tokei](https://github.com/XAMPPRocky/tokei) counts 41 lines of code (not including the magic of [Mike Innes](https://github.com/MikeInnes) and the wonderful [IRTools](https://github.com/MikeInnes/IRTools.jl)).
+_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. [tokei](https://github.com/XAMPPRocky/tokei) counts 41 lines of code for the core of this system (not including the magic of [Mike Innes](https://github.com/MikeInnes) and the wonderful [IRTools](https://github.com/MikeInnes/IRTools.jl)).

 It can be used for pedagogical purposes, to get a feel for how this particularly quirky part of Julia works.